-The following confidential groups are currently running at Health Services.
+The following confidential groups are currently running at the Health and Wellness Center.
 All SLC students are invited to join these groups free of charge.
 Information on meeting times and locations is available on MySLC»

 Commonly Requested Groups

 This group is for students experiencing mild to moderate anxiety, depression, and stress.
 Students will explore stress management skills, relaxation and self-care skills, and cognitive skills to address and decrease negative thinking.
 Students will also learn practical strategies to decrease anxiety and improve relationships.
 Each group session will include a relaxation exercise that students will be able to practice and use beyond the group.

 The focus of the group is to explore your relationship with food, and how that relationship impacts one’s body image.
 The group is designed to help members identify and process the factors underlying their unhealthy dynamic with food, recognize their desired approach to food, and explore effective ways to bridge the two.
 Members will be further supported in developing healthy ways of viewing and caring for their bodies.

 A group for clients with imperfect familial backgrounds who desire to improve their self-awareness and personal insight while learning to develop more rewarding interpersonal relationships.
 This is a process group that focuses on family dynamics, and relationships within the family.

 International Student Support Circle